-This 12 digit number is unique to your account.
+This 12-digit number consisting of your Customer Number and Account Number is unique to your account.
 When calling for information on your account, have this number available to assist the Customer Service Representative.

 This number is stamped on the face of your electric and water meter.
 If you live in multi-family housing, you can identify your meter by looking for this meter number.